 Jewish Ethical Responses to the Problem of Racism

 Ground your efforts to confront racism in knowledge and research

 Our downloadable curricula and easy-to-navigate resources offer the following benefits:

 About The Project

-Race, Religion & American Jews is a project of the Center for Jewish Ethics at the Reconstructionist Rabbinical College and is supported by a grant from the National Endowment for the Humanities.
+Race, Religion & American Judaism is a project of the Center for Jewish Ethics at the Reconstructionist Rabbinical College and is supported by a grant from the National Endowment for the Humanities.